jmgurvitch/art-of-data/_posts/2021-11-8-research-meta-analysis.md

 3. Who is collecting and analyzing this data?

 At least one researcher belonged to one of the following institutions: the National Institute for Health Innovation in University of Auckland's School of Population Health; Health New Zealand, a company run by one of the researchers; the Wolfson Institute of Preventative Medicine in the UK Centre for Tobacco Control Studies at Queen Mary University of London; and the Department of Public Health and General Practice at the University of Otago.
-The researchers declared that they received no funding or other types of support from any relevant companies, such as cigarette sellers, although Health New Zealand once consulted for an e-cigarette copmany.
+The researchers declared that they received no funding or other types of support from any relevant companies, such as cigarette sellers, although Health New Zealand once consulted for an e-cigarette copmany in the past.

 4. What datasets does this study reference or use?
 Are these datasets available to the public?